 Luis Nicolas Jachmann

 Journalist.
-Filmmaker.
+Video Artist.
 Storyteller.

 I always dreamt of working as a journalist for television or radio - never forgetting the claim to work as scientific as possible in the field of media coverage.

 It is indispensable in our times to overcome purely national oriented journalism and to lift it to a supranational level.
 Economics, politics and culture become more and more globalized.
 That is why I already took part in the European radio project Europhonica that brings together teams from different member states who do live radio shows inside the parliament.
 We are facing a period where fake news shock a broad serious working branch.
 Media coverage that is shared by different joint journalistic institutions can achieve regaining the audience's confidence.

 Who could have thought about TV journalists broadcasting live for a Facebook show only equipped with an iPhone to film themselves standing in the center of a demonstration at Nation in Paris?
 Those tendencies will even increase: Journalists won't work the whole day sitting at their writing desk waiting for new information to come.
 Media coverage will be more flexible and spontaneously reacting to major events within few minutes.
 The decisive motto within the scope of a competition between media stations will be: Who is the fastest one to report and therefore inform the audience?
 It is obvious that the evolution of the internet contributes to the speed-up of direct media coverage.
 To sum up the use of applications increases, digital tools will rule and a ubiquitous journalists unifying various skills in social media coverage, photographing and writing are needed.
 We also face the difficulty that the transition between professional journalists and fake writers becomes less transparent.

 As I finished high school, I already knew what

 I would like to be working for when I am older.